-In September 2019 a baby bottlenose dolphin was born in a bay on the south east of the Isle of Man.
-The mother has been identified as Moonlight- a well known dolphin from the Moray Firth, and her calf has been named Starlight by the Manx community.
+In September 2019 a new-born bottlenose dolphin was filmed close in to a bay on the Isle of Man's south coast.
+The mother has been identified as Moonlight- a well known dolphin from the Moray Firth, and her calf, who we now know to be female, was named Starlight by the Manx community.
+For more than 3 years, our island has been blessed with wonderful, frequent sightings of this mother and daughter bottlenose dolphin.

 Why are these two dolphins so special?
-Well, this is the first time we have known of a dolphin mother and juvenile who can be considered 'temporarily resident' to the Manx coast.
-It is also the first time that we have been able to document a newborn dolphin as she grows up and learns how to be a confident and efficient hunter.
+Well, this is the first time we have known of a dolphin mother and juvenile 'solitary pair' who can be considered resident to the Manx coast.
+It is also the first time that we have been able to document a new-born dolphin as it grows up and learns how to be a confident and efficient hunter.
 This pair are so frequently seen within just a few metres of our beaches, allowing us to gain an unique insight into their lives.

 Why are these two dolphins so special?
-Well, this is the first time we have known of a dolphin mother and juvenile who can be considered 'temporarily resident' to the Manx coast.
-It is also the first time that we have been able to document a newborn dolphin as she grows up and learns how to be a confident and efficient hunter.
+Well, this is the first time we have known of a dolphin mother and juvenile 'solitary pair' who can be considered resident to the Manx coast.
+It is also the first time that we have been able to document a new-born dolphin as it grows up and learns how to be a confident and efficient hunter.
 This pair are so frequently seen within just a few metres of our beaches, allowing us to gain an unique insight into their lives.

 A little background into BOttlenose dolphins in manx waters